tmenguy/ha-solcast-solar/README.md

 mode: single
 ```

-This automation runs at 4am, 10am and 4pm, with a random delay.
+The next automation triggers at 4am, 10am and 4pm, with a random delay.

 ```yaml
 alias: Solcast update